Post-Click SEO: User Experience & How to Survive Google’s Algorithm

 How Google Search Evaluates User Experience

-That presentation is technical, so I’ll give the high-level overview of two ways Google is ensuring that its search results provide the best user experience possible.
+That presentation is technical, so I’ll give a high-level overview of two ways Google is ensuring that its search results provide the best user experience possible.

 Search Quality Evaluator Guidelines